 The arms and terrorist factor – It is said that we are scared that a nuclear bomb or dirty bomb could be smuggled through an open border, and therefore represents a serious national security risk.
 Ok.
 So who would do such a thing?
 I am told it is terrorists who are intent on destroying the United States.
 So then, we must consider…the terrorist factor.
 Who are they?
 Where are they from?
 And why do they do what they do?

-Organized jihadists are very well funded, and because of access to resources, normally have no problem obtaining the proper credentials to travel and reside in countries as needed.
+Organized jihadists are very well funded, and because of access to resources they have no problem obtaining the proper credentials to travel and reside in countries as needed.

-In fact, did you know that almost every major act of terror ever committed on US soil was an act performed by someone who was in the country completely “legally”?
+In fact, did you know that almost every major act of terror ever committed on US soil was an act performed by a US citizen or someone who was in the country completely “legally”?

 So let’s imagine for just one second that you built the Great Wall of China along the Mexican and Canadian borders.
-I think most people who are calling for serious border security envision a fence, so I’m providing a wall.
+I think most people who are calling for serious border security envision a fence, so I’m providing a wall on all non-coastal borders.
 Much better, of course.

-Do you think the terrorists that had enough friends and money in enough high places to either build, buy or steal a nuclear weapon are not smart enough and determined enough to get through a wall?
+Do you think the terrorists that had enough friends and money in enough high places to either build, buy or steal a nuclear weapon are not smart enough and determined enough to bypass a wall?
 Are you serious?

 A wall, a fence or whatever other obstruction you can build is essentially useless.